fluiddyn/fluidimage/doc/index.rst

 We want to make FluidImage easy (useful documentation, easy installation, usable with scripts and GUI in Qt), reliable (with good `unittests
 <https://codecov.io/bb/fluiddyn/fluidimage/>`_) and very efficient, in
-particular when the number of images to treat becomes large.
+particular when the number of images to process becomes large.
 Thus we want FluidImage to be able to run efficiently and easily on a personal computer and on big clusters.
 The efficiency is achieved by using